 Along with sending and storing email securely, email encryption services can also potentially save you time and money down the road.
 Cyber attacks against your information systems can be costly — both to fix the breach and to repair your business’s reputation.

 IBM estimates that the cost of a data breach for a business has increased to $4 million on average, with the average increasing each year, due to the value of customer records and private business information.

 Because email encryption ensures that only the intended recipient can view the message that you’ve sent, you can be confident that your sensitive information is protected.
 And, as an added bonus, if your business is in the healthcare sector, email encryption through GoDaddy can also provide HIPAA compliance for email accounts.

 Another benefit to email encryption services is added productivity.
 If your business receives a large amount of spam, for example, encryption adds another layer of filters and options to your account.

 With such filters in place, you and your employees will spend less time deleting spam emails and will avoid the potential malware contained within the contents of those emails.

 Another perk?
-Encryption services through Office 365 will detect most types of sensitive information and automatically add encryption to messages sent with social security numbers, credit card numbers, etc. So if someone forgets to add the [encrypt] tag to a sensitive message, encryption services will automatically apply the encryption.
-Additionally, if your Office 365 email goes down for any reason, you would be able to continue to send and receive messages through the email encryption portal directly.
+Encryption services through Microsoft 365 will detect most types of sensitive information and automatically add encryption to messages sent with social security numbers, credit card numbers, etc. So if someone forgets to add the [encrypt] tag to a sensitive message, encryption services will automatically apply the encryption.
+Additionally, if your Microsoft 365 email goes down for any reason, you would be able to continue to send and receive messages through the email encryption portal directly.

 Now, you can stop asking yourself, “what is email encryption,” and start making moves to secure your communications.
 While encrypting your email services wouldn’t be the only step you’d want to take for protecting your business’s sensitive information, it’s an important one.
 Luckily, GoDaddy’s email encryption services make this process easy.